How a California TOD Deed Form Works

 - Saving Legal Fees – Although the goals of a transfer-on-death deed could also be accomplished with a living trust, a transfer-on-death deed provides a less expensive alternative.

-Effect of California Revocable Transfer-On-Death Deed
+Effect of California TOD Deed Form

 The creation and recording of a TOD deed have no immediate consequences.
 The homeowner continues to hold all ownership rights.
 This means that the owner can still transfer the property, sign contracts that affect the property, or take out loans or other encumbrances against the property.
 The TOD deed does not affect the owner’s property taxes during the owner’s lifetime.